chetanbg1/cbgwork1/README.md

 //time complexity worst = o(n^2)  average = O(nlogn)
 //worst case occurs when pivot is always the smallest or largest element

+Exception Handling
+--
+abnormal condition which can disrupt the normal flow of program, if not handled properly program can terminate abruptly try - enclose the set of statements which can throw exception , heance required to be monitored. can not use try block alone, must be followed by catch or finally
+Catch - when exception occurs block catches the exception and work accordingly to handle it or to throw it as required Finally - this block get executed always regardless of exception occurence , hence clean up is done

+Throwable  --> Exception -->checked exception / compile time   --> eg - sql exception , classnnotfound
+			 --> unchecked exception / runtime exception --> eg - nullpointer, number format , indexoutofbound
+    	   --> Error --> stack overflow
+			 out of memory
+    			 virtual machine error
+Throw - use to throw exception
+	checked exception can not be propagated using throw only used with in method can not throw multiple exception
+Throws - used to declare exception
+	 checked exception can be propagated with throws used in method signature
+    	 can declare multiple exceptions when exception is thrown by main() method , java runtime terminates the program and prints the exception message and teh stack trace is shown in-system console unreachable catch block -when we keep super class first and sub classes later like Exception first and then nullpointer ..in multi catch block

+Final - keyword used to  apply restrictions on the class, method and variables
+	the final class can not be inherited, final method can not be override, final variable can not be changed finally - keyword used with try catch block to provide statement that will always get executed if some exception arises, used to close resources
+Finalize - used to perform clean up processing just before the object is garbage collected

 OOPs
 --
 // this kewaord = tells us which object call the fuction or varible --refers to current object